 - 1 – (root chakra, Muladhara) rules the legs, hips, and lower back region, and dictates an individual’s feelings of safety and security.

 Although many condone the use of chakra balancing as a method of healing both the body and the spirit, the topic is still debatable as to whether scientists believe they exist.
 However, many studies have linked that thoughts and emotions play an integral role in the physical health of the individual, and that controlled breathing contributes to positive brain functions and total health.
+Additionally, the spiritual aspect of chakras is going to be critical to many people.
+While there might not be a lot of scientific evidence, the important part is the way people are engaging with meaning and purpose in life, which may cultivate in a making a connection with something bigger than other individuals.
+This can be particularly useful for people who are trying to recover from addiction, trauma, or abuse.
 Regardless of tangible evidence for chakras, practicing meditation and yoga are certain to make you feel healthier.